BlueBoxWare/LibGDXGradlePlugin/README-kotlin.md

 ## Using "pack.json"
 Normally any `pack.json` files in the input directories (and any subdirectories) are ignored.
-If you want to load the texture packer settings from a pack.json file instead of defining them in build.gradle, you can use the `settingsFile` argument:
+If you want to load the texture packer settings from a pack.json file instead of defining them in the build file, you can use the `settingsFile` argument:

 ```kotlin
 packTextures.apply {